 Preventive services are important for everyone, especially for older adults.
 This is because your risk for health problems increases as you age.
-By preventing problems, or identifying them at an early stage, you are more likely to live a longer, healthier, and more satisfying life.
+By preventing problems, or identifying them early, you are more likely to live a longer, healthier, and more satisfying life.

 The following preventive services are especially important for older adults.

 - Pneumococcal vaccines: The pneumococcal polysaccharide vaccine (PPSV) and pneumococcal conjugate vaccine (PCV13) are both important to help prevent pneumonia.
 For people who have pneumonia, it helps prevent life-threatening complications.
 This is especially important for older adults.
 They are more likely to get pneumonia and develop complications.

-- Colorectal cancer screening: Two out of every 3 new colorectal cancer cases are in adults 65 years of age and older.
-The AAFP recommends screening for colorectal cancer with fecal immunochemical tests, flexible sigmoidoscopy, or colonoscopy starting at age 50 years and continuing until 75 years of age, all adults should be screened for colorectal cancer.
+- Colorectal cancer screening: 60% of new colorectal cancer cases are in adults 70 years of age and older.
+The AAFP recommends screening for colorectal cancer with fecal immunochemical tests, flexible sigmoidoscopy, or colonoscopy starting at age 50 years and continuing until age 75 years.
+The risks, benefits, and strength of supporting evidence of different screening methods vary.
 Your doctor can discuss options for the type of screening tests available.